OrionStarGIT/EnglishDoc/content/docs/kyma/master/jiedai-server-api/docs/03-Navigation.md

 > Description：There’s no business parameters except public response parameters

-### 2.2 To search the command response interface that distribute on the robot to navigate the robot to target place
+### 2.2 To Search the command response navigate the robot to target place

 To serach the execute return that distribute on the robot to navigate to target place